nmatjar/ProfilMatrix/docs/database-migration.md

-# Database Migration Strategy for ProfileCoder
+# Database Migration Strategy for ProfileMatrix

-This document outlines the strategy for transitioning the ProfileCoder segment library from a file-based system to a database-backed solution.
+This document outlines the strategy for transitioning the ProfileMatrix segment library from a file-based system to a database-backed solution.

 ## Current Architecture